Am I Addicted to My Phone?

 When to Seek Professional Help

-The American Psychiatric Association has resources written for psychiatrists and other mental health professionals, but can also be an essential tool for:
+Cognitive behavior therapy (CBT) is effective in reducing symptoms of addiction and can guide and support you.
+The American Psychiatric Association has resources written for psychiatrists and other mental health professionals.
+This can also be an essential tool for:

 - Patients